shimaore/huge-play/middleware/client/commands.coffee.md

 * doc.number_domain.calendars: array or object of calendars.
 Each calendar is an array of dates in `YYYY-MM-DD` format.
 The calendars are used as filters by doc.local_number.ornaments' `in_calendars` command.

+FIXME Allow for modules using us to specify which module(s) to run in case of menu-send.

+    ingress = [
+      require './ingress/post'
+    ]

     module.exports = commands =

 Actions